israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     Returns the day of the week (0-6) in the specified date according to universal time.

 Date.prototype.getUTCFullYear()
+    Returns the year (4 digits for 4-digit years) in the specified date according to universal time.

 #### The Date Constructor